 Tango de salon: Tango style that you dance in the salon, on the milonga.

-Tango fantasia / escenario: Tango style for the stage, especially
+Tango fantasy / escenario: Tango style for the stage, especially

 danced for the audience.
 With special effective sequences, jumps and acrobatic lifting figures.